oracle-livelabs/oci/oci-dns-traffic-management/introduction/introduction.md

 Estimated Time: 3 - 5 hours

-OCI Network Firewall is a next-generation managed network firewall and intrusion detection and prevention service for your Oracle Cloud Infrastructure virtual cloud network (VCN), powered by Palo Alto Networks®.
-[Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/network-firewall/home.htm) for more information on the Network Firewall service.
-We will explore various, common, use-cases and look into step-by-step guides on implementing each one of them.
+Traffic Management helps you guide traffic to endpoints based on various conditions, including endpoint health and the geographic origins of DNS requests.
+Use Traffic Management steering policies to serve intelligent responses to DNS queries, meaning different answers (endpoints) might be served for the query depending on the logic defined in the policy.
+[Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/DNS/home.htm) for more information on the Public DNS service.

 To gain more familiarity with Oracle Cloud's networking concepts, I would recommend watching our introductory [Oracle Cloud Networking YouTube series](https://youtu.be/mIYSgeX5FkM) as well as the [Oracle Cloud Networking Overview Documentation](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/overview.htm).

+In this workshop we will do a step-by-step implementation for each type of DNS Traffic Management steering policy.

 ### Objectives

 In this workshop, you will learn how to:

 * Deploy a Virtual Cloud Network (VCN), Subnets, Route tables, Security Lists.
-* Deploy OCI Network Firewalls and use different configuration items in the Firewall Security Policy.
-* Adjust routing inside the OCI VCN so we introduce a Network Firewall on the path.
+* Delegate Public DNS Zones to OCI.
+* Configure each type of DNS Traffic Management steering policy.

 ### Prerequisites

-This lab assumes you have:
+This lab requires that you have:

 * Administrative Oracle Cloud Access to provision networking and compute resources.
-* Basic knowledge of OCI Networking components and networking.
+* Basic knowledge of OCI Networking components, DNS and networking.
+* A DNS Domain/Zone that you own or manage.
+This workshop will use the domain **oci-lab.cloud** however you will need to use your own domain to complete the workshop's labs.
+* SSL/TLS Certificates and private keys for the domain that you will use.

 ### Workflow